camelboat/GMDP_App_Android/README.md

 $ buildozer deploy run logcat
 ```

+## Files
+`main.kv`: Layout file, where you can modify according to the example from kivymd.

+`main.py`: Application main file

+`buildozer.spec`: Building configuration file

 ## Function Introduction
-`main.kv` is the layout file, where you can modify according to the example from kivymd.

 Currently the application has four function pages, which are "Lighting System", "Temperature", "Room Occupancy", and "Energy Saving".